ld-cd/dancingdots/README.md

 ## Configuration

 In order to tease out the details of this illusion the program was built to be highly configureable.
-The configuration file has four crucial sections, dotgroups, sounds, and window.
+The configuration file has three crucial sections: dotgroups, sounds, and window.

 The configuration file is a normal json file with one exception, any field can be replaced with a python expresion by writing the string `"expr:"` followed by some code (ie `"expr:random.choice([0, 1, 2])"`).
 This allows any of the various parameters to be randomized or minipulated in a multitude of ways.
 In this environment the python packages `json`, `colorsys`, and `random` are available.
 In addition the configfile is bound to the variable `config` which allows the configfile to be self modifiying and makes the configuration syntax turing complete.
 Additionally the random number generator in the environment can be seeded by the `"seed"` parameter at the top of the config to enable consistent trials.
 It is recommended you look at the `sample_config.json` file to see how this all fits together.